DZetko/Xml/README.md

 #Xml by DZetko
-Simple XML parser library for C#
+Simple XML parser library for C#.

 ##Download and installation
-Download can be performed using NuGet Package Manager -> Package Manager Console built into Visual Studio.
+Download can be performed using NuGet Package Manager Console built into Visual Studio.
 Just type in **Install-Package 'DZetko.Xml'** and hit enter.

 ##License
 The MIT License (MIT)